Nabi30/holbertonschool-low_level_programming/bit_manipulation/README.md

 <p align="center">Bit manipulation in C involves using bitwise operators to directly interact with the individual bits of data types.
 It’s a powerful technique that allows for efficient low-level data processing.
-Here’s a brief overview of the bitwise operators in C:
+    **Here’s a brief overview of the bitwise operators in C:**

-AND (&): Sets each bit to 1 if both bits are 1.
+-AND (&): Sets each bit to 1 if both bits are 1.
-OR (|): Sets each bit to 1 if one of the bits is 1.
+-OR (|): Sets each bit to 1 if one of the bits is 1.
-XOR (^): Sets each bit to 1 if only one of the two bits is 1.
+-XOR (^): Sets each bit to 1 if only one of the two bits is 1.
-NOT (~): Inverts all the bits.
+-NOT (~): Inverts all the bits.
-Left Shift (<<): Shifts all bits to the left, which is equivalent to multiplying by 2.
+-Left Shift (<<): Shifts all bits to the left, which is equivalent to multiplying by 2.
-Right Shift (>>): Shifts all bits to the right, which is equivalent to dividing by 2.</p>
+-Right Shift (>>): Shifts all bits to the right, which is equivalent to dividing by 2.</p>

 # <p>Here’s an example demonstrating some of these operators:</p>